SSWConsulting/SSW.Rules.Content/rules/create-a-test-case-with-azure-test-plans/rule.md

 ## Creating a test case from a Test Plan or Test Suite

+re-use most of the above steps, maybe just split out the launch points into this and make rest generic?

 ** REMEMBER TO DO THIS Add your rule to a category